TZstatsADS/Spring2018-Project2-Group6/README.md

 ![screenshot](/fig/totalpie.png)

-The above plot shows that Misdemeanor have the highest number of cases, followed by Felony and Violations.
+The above plot shows that Misdemeanor has the highest number of cases, followed by Felony and Violations.

 ![screenshot](/fig/mispie.png)